Dmitry-Ge/pmacct_to_opensearch/README.md

-Some instructions about transfer netflow data into OpenSearch
+### Some steps to perform transfer netflow data into OpenSearch

 1. Create venv for your script
 2. Add requirements:
 ```